gustabot42/udots_challenges2018/Challenge2/README.md

 #### Execution

-the library 'peaksvalleys' expect a CVS list input, for execution use like this:
+the library `peaksvalleys` expect a CVS list input, for execution use like this:

 ``` bash